THE RETIREMENT CAFÉ

 — Jane McBride

-If you can't think of any retirement activities to enjoy, you haven't spent enough time getting to know yourself.
 It is never too late for you to develop a new interest, or learn a new sport or skill.
-What you should do first is create your own Get-a-Life Tree which is discussed in great detail in How to Retire Happy, Wild, and Free
+What you should do first is create your own Get-a-Life Tree, which is discussed in great detail in How to Retire Happy, Wild, and Free:

 If you still haven't constructed your Get-a-Life Tree, start by writing down the things that you would like to pursue in your life before you die.
 Like the list anyone generates with the Get-a-Life Tree, your list may be based on things you like doing now, things you loved doing in the past but have quit doing, and things you thought about doing but have never tried.